cpske/ISP/refactoring/separate-configuration.md

 * [python-decouple][python-decouple] - flexible and general-purpose.
 Reads values from environment or a file.
 Good documentation.
 * [django-environ][django-environ] - similar to python-decouple, adds convenience methods for converting values to the formats used in Django's `settings.py`.
-* [list of Django configuration packages][django-configuration] if you don't like either python-decouple or django-environ
+* others.
+See [list of Django configuration packages][django-configuration].

+## Why I Like `python-decouple`

+1. Thoroughly tested.
+2. General use.
+It's not specific to Django.
+3. Flexible: can get values from a file or environment variable.
+4. *Cast* the result to any datatype you want using built-in or user-defined casts.

 ## Java Properties